North Korea blames US for regional tensions, defends weapons buildup | DW | 12.10.2021

 On the other hand, South Korea has test-fired its first submarine-launched ballistic missile.
 It also plans to build new weapons, including aircraft carriers, and has purchased F-35 stealth fighters from its American allies.

 The US has also stationed around 28,500 troops in South Korea to prevent any aggression from the North.
-Washington and Seoul also held joint military exercises as recently as August, a move that is decried as preparations for war by Kim’s North.
+Washington and Seoul also held joint military exercises as recently as August, a move that has been decried as preparations for war by Kim's North.

 Diplomatic relations between the US and North Korea seemed to be heading in the right direction when Kim became the first Pyongyang leader to meet a sitting US president at a 2018 summit in Singapore.